Carlos Correa Preview, Player Props: Twins vs. Pirates

 Carlos Correa At The Plate

-- Correa has had an RBI in 34 games this year (31.5%), including 13 multi-RBI outings (12.0%).
+- Correa has driven in a run in 34 games this season (31.2%), including 13 games with more than one RBI (11.9%).
 He has also driven home three or more of his team's runs in five contests.

-- In 36.1% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (5.6%).
+- In 39 of 109 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.